cmjw/CTF_Writeups/OverTheWire/Bandit.md

 ## Level 14

 Aftering sshing into the server as the bandit14 user, the next key is located at /etc/bandit_pass/bandit14.
+We need to send this key (the bandit14 password) to port 30000 on localhost to obtain the next key.

+We can use *nc* (netcat) to connect to the port specified to send the password: *nc 127.0.0.1 30000*.
+When connected, enter the password for bandit14, and the response will contain the password for bandit15.